-Did you know that according to the U.S. Census Bureau, one in four American households are now multi-generational?
+Did you know that according to the U.S. Census Bureau, one in four American households is now multi-generational?
 This means that there are more families living together under one roof, and oftentimes this requires extra bedroom space.
 If your living room is currently serving as your bedroom, don’t worry – you’re not alone!
 There are many easy ways to turn your living room into a bedroom without having to move or upgrade.
 Keep reading for tips on how to make this transition as smooth as possible for you and your family.

 Preparation And Pre-Planning

 First, take out any furniture or decorations you have in the room and check for hazards such as loose wires.
 Floorboards that could cause accidents during construction.
 Make sure there is enough space around the wall studs so that your tools won’t hit them while you’re working.
 Measure the width and length of each wall.
 That needs to be extended while taking the studs into account.